YXWU2014/IronOxide_TC/README.md

 ## Notebook

-- see `Oxide_TC_calculation.ipynb` for full calculation and visualisations.
+- see `IronOxide_TC_calculations.ipynb` for full calculations and visualisations.

 ## Dependencies